jpshackelford/repubbliche-mercantili/docs/architecture/game-json.md

 We now four players.
 Because we know the number of players, we can set the turn track and number of sailors for each player.
 We set a player_count because we could choose how many players in the game even before all the players have joined.

-TODO Remember to setup the bank with the correct count of available materials.

 ```json
 {